Cheapest car insurance in Louisiana for a bad driving record

 How much is high-risk car insurance in Louisiana?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $4,585 in Louisiana, you can find rates as low as $2,709 from Southern Farm Bureau.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Louisiana, high-risk car insurance costs $4,585 per year.
+However, you can get rates as low as $2,709 annually from Southern Farm Bureau.

 Select your state and risk factor below to see the insurance company and its